PlatONnetwork/docs/docs/JsonRpc.md

 #### platon_accounts

-Returns a list of addresses owned by client.
+Returns a list of addresses owned client.

 ##### Parameters